xind14/pdf_test/README.md

 2. Open up two terminals one for backend and one for frontend directories.
 Setup virtual environment in backend

-3. Install dependencies `pip install -r requirements.txt`for backend
+3. Install dependencies `pip install -r requirements.txt`for backend_copy

 4. Apply Migrations